FrancescoMar04/ssh-bruteforce-detection-lab/README.md

 The lab follows a complete security workflow, including network setup, service enumeration, brute-force exploitation, log analysis, automated detection using Fail2Ban, and final system hardening.

 ---
+## Workflow

+The project is structured into phases:

+* Network setup
+* Enumeration
+* Brute-force attack
+* Log analysis
+* Detection with Fail2Ban
+* Final system hardening

+Detailed technical steps and evidence are available in the `phases/` directory.

+---

 ## Lab Architecture